MicroSui/microsui-esp32/README.md

 These are the available examples in this Hardware Implementation:

+- `signOfflineFromHexaPk` – Generate an offline Sui signature from a fixed message using a hexadecimal private key.
-- `offline_signature` – Obtain an Offline Sui Signature (from a hardcoded message in the code).
+- `signOfflineFromBech32Pk` – Generate an offline Sui signature from a fixed message using a Sui Bech32 private key.

 ## Notes: